solarbrowser/mobile/README.md

   - Easy-to-run setup for developers.

 - **Future:**
-  - C++ version with Gecko web engine for enhanced performance and compatibility.
+  - C++ version with Solarist web engine for enhanced performance and compatibility.

 ---